Zen practice is about getting in touch with your own values…

 The teacher/student relationship at the Zen Center is a spiritual friend model.
 Spiritual friendship is the practice itself; we give and we receive.
 It is an intimate relationship that can last a lifetime.

 Attend Monday, Wednesday and/or Sunday morning practice regularly.
-Two Half Day Sits are also recommended.
+Two Half Day Sits are also required.

-Meet with Koshin or Chodo in Dokusan (a private face to face meeting) and request to formally become a student and enter into a formal training relationship.
+Meet with Koshin or Chodo in dokusan (a private face to face meeting) and request to formally become a student and enter into a formal training relationship.
+After establishing a regular practice with NYZC and completing two half day sits, you may reach out to email@example.com to request dokusan.

 Sit Tangaryo (a day long Zazen) and participate in the student initiation ceremonies that follow.
 Tangaryo is offered twice a year.

-Attend a four day or week-long intensive silent meditation retreat(sesshin).
+Attend an in person four day or week-long intensive silent meditation retreat(sesshin).

 Learn the Zen forms of the Zen Center.